-Women face higher risks and burdens than men in transport, due to unequal access to resources, education, job opportunities and entrenched socio-cultural norms.
+Transport is a field where women face higher risks and burdens than men due to unequal access to resources, education, job opportunities and entrenched social and cultural norms.

 Studies have shown how men’s and women’s travel patterns differ and how different access to transport is a major producer of gender inequality.
 The transport needs of the commuting wage earner are often privileged over the needs of female homemakers and carers, who make more complicated journeys as part of their social and cultural roles and many countries neither recording, modelling or recognizing the need to support different journey types, thereby perpetuating transport poverty of women into the smart mobility arena.

 Furthermore, gender segregation of jobs and unequal recruitment practices apply to the transport sector, which faces serious gender gaps with women making up only 22% of transport workers in Europe.